|European Cup Winner 1970|

 CM/LM: Puck Van Heel (Holland)

 Puck Van Heel was an inside-left and left wing-half in the 1930's.
 He spent his entire career with Feyenoord.
-Van Heel was a cornerstone of the Feyenoord success preceding World War II, winning five Dutch Eredivisie Championships and two KNVB Cups.
-During his time there, he became the team captain and a figurehead for the club.
+He was a cornerstone of the Feyenoord success preceding the World War II, winning five Eredivisie Championships and two KNVB Cups.
+During his time there, he became the team captain for the club.
 He was capped 64 times, a record until 1979.
-He went to the WC finals in 1934 and 1938.
+He went to the World Cup finals in 1934 and 1938.